 Review and revise

 Use your relationship with your virtual assistant business as an opportunity.
 Many virtual assistants have access to a wide range of skilled support staff, so you can begin by just getting help with your bookkeeping for example, but end up outsourcing diary appointments, CRM entry, social media, blog writing and more.
 That’s why it makes sense to put a review meeting in the diary at a time that suits you both – a chance to meet face-to-face or over Skype to make sure everything’s heading in the right direction and to see if there are any other areas where outsourcing might help you concentrate on building your business.

-To find out more about working with virtual assistants and outsourcing some of your key tasks, have a look at our virtual business assistant services or feel free to call us on 0800 994 9016 or click here to request a free consultation.
+To find out more about working with virtual assistants and outsourcing some of your key tasks, have a look at our virtual assistant services or feel free to call us on 0800 994 9016 or use our contact form in the menu above.